 Reason for Priority

-A company with global business operations has employees with a variety of social backgrounds and values.
-In order to secure, attract, and retain outstanding human resources and generate innovation, we need to provide an attractive workplace where employees respect one another's diversity, and where all employees can thrive professionally (diversity and inclusion).
+Companies like Nikon that do business on a global scale work with employees who have a variety of social backgrounds and values.
+In order to make the most of these employees' individuality and to generate new innovation, we need to provide an attractive workplace of mutual respect for diversity, and where all employees can thrive professionally (diversity and inclusion).

 Representative Director and Executive Vice President